FromDoppler/doppler-webapp/README.md

 ## Small PRs

 In this project we have include [PR size](https://github.com/marketplace/pull-request-size), as a way to measure how much is small.
 Right now we tend to make size M or L PRs and that's our size for small.

-We try to use vertical slicing or partial functionalities to keep our PRs small enough to be easily undeerstood.
+We try to use vertical slicing or partial functionalities to keep our PRs small enough to be easily understood.

 ## About partial functionalities